DBE and SBE Programs

 To be certified as a bona fide Disadvantaged Business Enterprise (DBE) your firm must meet the criteria established by the Department of Transportation under 49 CFR Part 26 established March 1, 1999.
 Key considerations include, but are not limited to:

 - The majority stockholder (firm’s principle) must be considered socially and economically disadvantaged according to DOT guidelines.
 This includes recognized minority groups and females.

-- The principle(s) must have a documented personal net worth that does not exceed $1.31 million, which excludes equity in the firm.
+- The disadvantaged owner must have a documented personal net worth that does not exceed $1.32 million, which excludes equity in the firm.

 - The firm’s annual receipts (based on a three-year average) cannot exceed the Small Business Administration’s size standards based on the firm’s primary function and NAICS codes.